-Philanthropy, when broken down into its roots, means “love of humanity.”
+Philanthropy, when broken down to its roots, means “love of humanity.”
 In Zeta Tau Alpha, we show our love and commitment to our sisters and humanity through supporting breast cancer education and awareness.
-Sadly, 1 in 8 women will battle breast cancer, and even more people will be affected by it.
-At Zeta, we believe those odds are too high, and we’re working to do something about it.
+1 in 8 women will battle breast cancer, and even more people will be affected by it and as Zetas, we believe those odds are too high, so we’re doing something about it.

-At our national level, the Zeta Tau Alpha Foundation partners with the American Cancer Society, the NFL and Bright Pink.
-Our partnership with the American Cancer Society focuses on survivor recognition, and through the Making Strides Against Breast Cancer walks, we work to celebrate those brave men and women who have fought and beaten breast cancer.
-Our partnership with the NFL focuses on awareness, and through the “A Crucial Catch” program, we are able to make pink not just another color.
+At our national level, the Zeta Tau Alpha Foundation partners with the American Cancer Society, the NFL, and Bright Pink.
+Our partnership with the American Cancer Society focuses on survivor recognition and through the Making Strides Against Breast Cancer walks, we work to celebrate those brave men and women who have fought and beaten breast cancer.
+Our partnership with the NFL focuses on awareness and through the “A Crucial Catch” program, we are able to make pink not just another color.
 Our partnership with Bright Pink works towards educating women on proper breast health.
-Through the “Brighten Up” workshops, we help women catch breast cancer early and promote overall breast health.
-At SLU, the ladies of Zeta Tau Alpha support our national partners by passing out pink ribbons around campus and at local hockey games, volunteering at local Making Strides walks, and promoting the Bright Pink workshops.
-All three of these partnerships, along with our partnership with Self Magazine, help fight breast cancer across the country, but here at SLU, we’re dedicated to helping the women close to home.
+Through their easily accessible video workshops, we help women understand their risk of developing breast cancer and how to take preventative actions.

 Of course, these events would mean nothing if it weren’t for the support we receive from the SLU student body and extended community.
 Every two minutes, a woman is diagnosed with breast cancer in the U.S. The majority of us right now have witnessed someone affected by this disease.
-That’s why our philanthropy is so important.
-It affects everyone.
-Together as sisters, through spreading awareness and education, we are a part of the prevention of breast cancer, of detecting it early, of supporting those fighting it now, of admiring survivors, of honoring those that breast cancer has taken, and of never ever giving up hope.
-We are a group of ambitious young women who understand what it means to live for the service of humanity and for the greater glory of God, as it’s stated in SLU’s mission.
-We take to heart the opportunity we have to make a difference in this world we live in and to be the voice of breast cancer education and awareness!
+That’s why our philanthropy is so important: it affects everyone.
+As ZTA sisters, we are a part of the prevention and early detection of breast cancer through the education we provide.
+We support those currently fighting, those who are survivors, and those who have lost the battle through awareness.
+We are a group of ambitious young women who understands what it means “to think in terms of all mankind and our service to the world” as is stated in our creed.
+We take to heart the opportunity we have to make a difference in the world and to be the voice of breast cancer education and awareness!